OmarGit99/Groopr/README.md

 •	Each group can post their projects in a social media type feed related to the theme

 BEFORE USING READ THE FOLLOWING POINTS:
--App might not work if aws server is shut down, please ask me for server status, new credentials might be needed to be put in Parse init in signupactivity.java
+-App will not work if aws server is shut down, please ask me for server status, new credentials might be needed to be put in Parse init in signupactivity.java